Transcript

 Anant Sharma: 23:10

-But if I was to ask you one destination that’s had the biggest impact on you, where would you where would you talk about and why look, I’m Indian and I’ve got an uneasy relationship with India because it’s a country that I love deeply, but I also watch eating itself, I think is quite unhealthy.
+But if I were to ask you one destination that’s had the biggest impact on you, where would you talk about and why?
+Look, I’m Indian and I’ve got an uneasy relationship with India because it’s a country that I love deeply, but I also watch it eating itself, which I think is quite unhealthy.
 And I won’t go too much into that, but I really reconnected with India when I went motorbiking through it.
-Um and I didn’t travel through India.
-A lot of people, when they were in their teens or when they went traveling, you know, they did they went through like an Indian backpacking route.
-But I never did because whenever I went there, I was always visiting family.
+And I didn’t travel through India.
+A lot of people, when they were in their teens or when they went traveling, they went through like an Indian backpacking route.
+But I never did, because whenever I went there, I was always visiting family.
 So my time in India was too precious to travel.
-And I maybe I’d go and do a week and goa, you know, and go, you know, get to get some psychedelic trance, party for three and a half days.
-And then, but really I didn’t have the time to travel.
-And and so I struggled to look above the impracticality in poverty, and and that impacted me hugely because I could, it was just such different worlds, you know, and and I knew I came from one, but I lived in another.
-And I could see the pain, I could see the pain in one, and I could see problems, different sorts of problems in the other.
-And I went back to India every year my whole life, enough to see the change, but not enough to be desensitized to the change.
-So, so so it’s like I went motorbiking through like through the mountains, and you know, we spoke about flow state earlier, you know.
-I mean, I I just couldn’t believe how switched off my brain was, worryingly switched off when I was on a motorbike, but also how kind of sort of central the whole experience was, and how when I went deep into the ranges, mountain ranges, you know, over the first mountain, over the second, over the third, into life in the mountains, you know, within the range.
-Um how suddenly connected with this sort of like historical way of Indian being I was, and the level of peace that was there was just um for me quietly breathtaking.
-Um, so it would have to be India.
+And maybe I’d go and do a week in Goa, get some psychedelic trance, party for three and a half days.
+But really I didn’t have the time to travel.
+And so I struggled to look above the impracticality and poverty, and that impacted me hugely because it was just such different worlds — and I knew I came from one, but I lived in another.
+And I could see the pain in one, and I could see problems, different sorts of problems, in the other.
+And I went back to India every year my whole life, enough to see the change, but not enough to be desensitised to the change.
+So it’s like I went motorbiking through the mountains, and we spoke about flow state earlier.
+I just couldn’t believe how switched off my brain was — worryingly switched off when I was on a motorbike — but also how kind of central the whole experience was, and how when I went deep into the mountain ranges, over the first mountain, over the second, over the third, into life in the mountains, within the range, how suddenly connected with this sort of historical way of Indian being I was.
+And the level of peace that was there was, for me, quietly breathtaking.
+So it would have to be India.

 Tom Marchant: 25:30